The 114 Foot Putt(s)...May be the longest putt in any competition!

 Local author Larry Stanley has written and published a pocket-sized putting guide and his title got my attention.
 It's called "The Putting Edge...How To One-Putt Every Green!"
 His tips will not only help improve your putting skills and pace of play, but will also describe some important courtesies every player should recognize.
 He provides some unique putting concepts and visualization techniques.
 The book doesn't waste words and is attractively priced.
 Sacramento Senior Magazine, December 2000 (Reprinted with permission.)

-Chicago Connection...time to re-grip!
+Chicago Connection...may be time to re-grip!

 A fellow golfer from Chicago emailed me that he would be visiting family in Modesto, California, not far from my home and would I be willing to meet with him and help with his putting.
 I agreed...we met half way between my home and Modesto on a practice putting green and worked on improving his putting game.
 He grasp 'The Putting Edge' very quickly and began reading his line of putt properly and began to 'ace' putts!
 One minor problem was affecting his putting...his putter grip was so smooth and worn and had never been replaced, ever!
 If you're at the point where you're wrapping your grip with electrical tape...time to re-grip! :-) A good grip will keep that putter blade from moving off-line during your putting stroke.
 Don't forget, a putt that is 1 degree offline will miss the hole by 2-1/2" for a 10 foot putt!